sheltongabe/x11_game_engine/README.md

 # x11_game_engine

-Wrap x11 c level calls, to look like a normal 2d game engine, with c++14
+Wrap X11 C level calls, to look like a normal 2d game engine, with C++14.